hsivonen/idna_adapter/README.md

 If you take no action, Cargo will choose the 1.2.x version stream i.e. ICU4X.

+### Opting to use ICU4X 2.0.0-beta1

+To choose ICU4X 2.0.0-beta1, run `cargo update -p idna_adapter --precise 1.2.1-beta.1` in the top-level directory of your application.

 ## Opting to use unicode-rs

 To choose unicode-rs, run `cargo update -p idna_adapter --precise 1.1.0` in the top-level directory of your application.